 - Border Terriers have strong instincts.
 If you have hamsters, guinea pigs, rabbits, or other rodents as pets, you may want to consider another breed.
 The instinct to hunt may be too strong for a Border Terrier!

-- Border Terriers love to chew, so it's important to make sure you keep some long-lasting chews on deck.
+- Border Terriers love to chew, so it's important to make sure you keep some long-lasting chews on the deck of double coat.

 19. Schnauzer (Miniature or Standard)

-Schnauzers are a smart, high-energy breed, whether Miniature or Standard.
-Schnauzers make excellent watchdogs, guard dogs, and vermin hunters, but are also popular as companion pets due to their loyal nature and hypoallergenic coat.
+Schnauzers are a smart, high-energy breed, whether Miniature schnauzer or Standard.
+Giant schnauzers make excellent watchdogs, guard dogs, and vermin hunters but are also popular as companion pets due to Irish water spaniels' loyal nature and hypoallergenic dogs' coats.

 Fun Facts About Schnauzers